striver619/tmux/README.md

 reboot
 ```

+by the way, if you do not want to reboot your machine, we suggest you can relogin your terminal

-+ after reboot you will look at the effect
++ after reboot/relogin you will look at the effect

 ```shell
 test@openEuler ~ %